MPRANU/Recipe-Finder/README.md

 Recipe Finder Application

 # Description:
 Develop an application where users can search for recipes based on ingredients they have at home.
-This app helps users make the most out of the ingredients they already have, reducing food waste and simplifying meal planning.
+This application helps users make the most out of the ingredients they already have, reducing food waste and simplifying meal planning.

 # Key Features:
 1)Ingredient Search: